oneup03/VRto3D/README.md

 - Try launching a VR game
 - Adjust Depth with `Ctrl+F3` and `Ctrl+F4`
 - Adjust Convergence with `Ctrl+F5` and `Ctrl+F6`
+- Save all Depth & Convergence settings with `Ctrl+F7`

 ## Notes